astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 implemented architecture is very similar to
-`LeNet <http://yann.lecun.com/exdb/lenet/>`__ although our architecture is implemented in a fully-convolutional fashion, i.e., there is no fully-connected layer and all fully-connected layers are transform to corresponding convolutional layer.
-In order to grasp a better idea of how to go from a fully-connected layer to a convolutional one and vice versa please refer to `this link <http://cs231n.github.io/convolutional-networks/>`__.
+`LeNet <http://yann.lecun.com/exdb/lenet/>`__ although our architecture is implemented in a fully-convolutional fashion, i.e., there is no fully-connected layer and all fully-connected layers are transformed to corresponding convolutional layers.
+In order to grasp a better idea of how to go from a fully-connected layer to a convolutional one and vice verse please refer to `this link <http://cs231n.github.io/convolutional-networks/>`__.
 The general architecture schematic is as below: